Didtz/git-test/readme.md

-this ia a git playground
+# this ia a git playground

+## trying various git workflows on this repo